EAST MAUI RESCUE TUBE INITIATIVE

 Rescue Tubes are located on many popular East Maui beaches.

-There are 11 locations in East Maui where you will find public access rescue tubes – each location has a GPS identified location code:
+There are 12 locations in East Maui where you will find public access rescue tubes – each location has a GPS identified location 3-digit code.

 Keanae Boat Ramp